hdurdle/alexa-cats/apps/catflap/README.md

-# alexa-cats
+# catflap
 Node.js Web Service for Alexa Skill to say where cats are based on Sureflap data

 The device in question: https://www.surepetcare.com/en-gb/pet-doors/microchip-pet-door-connect

-This is the custom Web Service that acts as the endpoint for an Alexa Skill.
+This is the alexa-app that acts as the endpoint for an Alexa Skill.

 ### Demo